ntop/ntopng/doc/src/advanced_features/syslog.rst

    -i=syslog://*:9999
    -i=eth1

-By default, ntopng uses the TCP protocol, in order to switch to UDP, the :code:`@udp` suffix should be appended to the interface name (example :code:`syslog://*:9999@udp`).
+By default, ntopng listens both on UDP and TCP, in order to listen on UDP only or TCP only, the :code:`@udp` or :code:`@tcp` suffix should be appended to the interface name (example :code:`syslog://*:9999@udp`).

 Note: